-I haven’t ever knowingly met someone who’s never tried chocolate.
+I have yet to knowingly meet someone who’s never tried chocolate.
 In fact, I can count on one hand the number of people who have had allergies or a genuine dislike of quality chocolate.
 Since I’m a certified chocolate maker, that might lead you to believe that chocolate is universally known and recognizable— but is it really?
+Do YOU know hat goes into a chocolate bar?